 On November 30, 2021, UNG entered into an ISDA 2002 Master Agreement (the "Macquarie ISDA") with Macquarie Bank Limited, pursuant to which Macquarie Bank Limited has agreed to serve as an OTC swaps counterparty for UNG.
 The Macquarie ISDA provides UNG the ability to invest in OTC swaps in furtherance of its investment objective by providing it with investment flexibility in light of market conditions, liquidity, regulatory requirements, and risk diversification.
 UNG may enter into OTC swap transactions with Macquarie under the Macquarie ISDA in light of the foregoing.
-UNG's OTC swap transactions outstanding under the Macquarie ISDA, if any, along with UNG's other holdings, are posted on UNG's webpage, www.uscfinvestments.com.
+UNG's OTC swap transactions outstanding under the Macquarie ISDA, if any, along with UNG's other holdings, are posted on UNG's website, www.uscfinvestments.com.

-Macquarie Bank Limited's principal address is Level 6, 50 Martin Place, Sydney, Nsw 200, Australia.
+Macquarie Bank Limited's principal address is 1 Elizabeth Street, Sydney, NSW 2000, Australia.
 Macquarie Bank Limited is registered with the CFTC as a swap dealer.
 As of the date hereof, Macquarie Bank Limited has no material litigation to disclose as that term is defined under the CEA and regulations promulgated thereunder.